DCS Tools

 • No runtime variability, no downsampling in high-coverage regions.

-• Pure software solution running on CPU-based systems, cross-platform compatible with X86 and cloud environments.
+• Pure software solution running on CPU-based systems, cross-platform compatible with X86, ARM and cloud environments.

 • Tested on Alibaba Cloud ECS i4g.8xlarge.